agilestacks/korral/README.md

 ## Kubernetes cluster cost metrics

 Korral collects Kubernetes cluster cost metrics and provides them to Prometheus.
-Currently, on AWS and GCP.
+Currently, on AWS, GCP, and Azure.

 The exported metrics structure adheres to Prometheus [best practices](https://prometheus.io/docs/practices/naming/) where metrics are exposed on fine granularity level, then aggregation is performed in Prometheus.
 There are two facets though to help users write simpler queries: